sippy-platform/mellow-css/css/hugo/content/basics/colors.md

 {{<color class="grey" name="Grey">}}

 ## Using the color system
-Each color palette consists out of 12 colors with incremental steps of 50 or 100.
+Each color palette consists out of 10 colors with incremental steps of 100, and an alpha variant.
 These colors all have a functional use.

 <table class="table">
   <thead>